How to Get Paid for In-Home Senior Care Jobs on Herewith

 What if my task is taking longer than the time my client booked me for?

-We recommend chatting with your client before the task begins to ask them about their preferences on going over the booked time frame.
+We recommend chatting with your client before the shift begins to ask them about their preferences on going over the booked time frame.

 • Ask if they have a strict time limit.
-For example, perhaps they’d like you to do two hours’ worth of Home Help, but no more.
+For example, perhaps they’d like you to do two hours of cleaning, but no more.

 • Ask if they need you to stay with the care recipient until someone else arrives.
 For example, if you’re booked for a one-time caregiving visit, it may be important for you to remain with the care recipient until a family member or other caregiver arrives to relieve you.